-Countless cartoons perpetuate the stereotype of a therapist taking notes while the patient is sitting, or lying on the couch, lost in thoughts about the past.
+Countless cartoons perpetuate the stereotype of a therapist taking notes while the client is sitting, or lying on the couch, lost in thoughts about the past.
 But psychotherapy should not be a way to escape reality, or

 to hide in the past.
-In fact, when psychanalysis started, it was perceived as revolutionary and disturbing.
+In fact, when psychoanalysis started, it was perceived as revolutionary and disturbing.
 And psychotherapy still has the potential to be disruptive.
 I mean this in a good way: We want to face things that are difficult to face, in order to disrupt old, dysfunctional patterns.

 and over again, it's about finding a way to "get it" at a

 deeper level, so that you can make the changes you need.
 As the saying goes: "You cannot teach people anything; you can only help them to find it for themselves."